42nd (East Lancashire) Infantry Division: Western Front

 The division moved to France and joined 3 Corps in the Fourth Army in March 1917.
-It relieved 48th (South Midland) Division on 8 May 1917 and held the line at Épehy before relieving 20th (Light) Division and holding the line at Havrincourt, north of Epéhy, from 23 May 1917.
-Its infantry was relieved by 58th (2/1st London) Division on 8 July 1917 but its divisional artillery remained in the line in support of 58th and then 9th (Scottish) Division at Havrincourt Wood.
+It relieved the 48th (South Midland) Division on 8 May 1917 and held the line at Épehy before relieving the 20th (Light) Division and holding the line at Havrincourt, north of Epéhy, from 23 May 1917.
+Its infantry was relieved by the 58th (2/1st London) Division on 8 July 1917 but its divisional artillery remained in the line in support of 58th and then 9th (Scottish) Division at Havrincourt Wood.
 It moved to the Ytres sector on 9 July 1917.

-On 23 August 1917, it joined 5 Corps in the Fifth Army, although the infantry in Poperinghe area behind Ypres for training.
-Its divisional artillery entered line immediately in support of 15th (Scottish) Division near Potijze Chateau.
-Its infantry relieved 15th Division in the line to the right of Potijze Road near Frezenberg Ridge at Ypres on 1 September 1917 and on 6 September 125 Brigade made an unsuccessful attempt to capture the fortified Iberian, Borry and Beck Farms during the Third Battle of Ypres.
+On 23 August 1917, it joined V Corps in the Fifth Army, although the infantry in Poperinghe area behind Ypres for training.
+Its divisional artillery entered line immediately in support of the 15th (Scottish) Division near Potijze Chateau.
+Its infantry relieved the 15th (Scottish) Division in the line to the right of Potijze Road near Frezenberg Ridge at Ypres on 1 September 1917 and on 6 September the 125th Brigade made an unsuccessful attempt to capture the fortified Iberian, Borry and Beck Farms during the Third Battle of Ypres.

-The divisional infantry were relieved by the 9th Division and retired to Poperinghe area on 18 September 1917.
-Its divisional artillery remained in the Line until 29 September, participated in heavy fighting from 20 September and advanced to exposed positions on Frezenberg Ridge on 25 September during the Battle of the Menin Road Ridge.
-On 26 September it relieved 66th (2nd East Lancashire) Division.
+The divisional infantry were relieved by the 9th (Scottish) Division and retired to Poperinghe area on 18 September 1917.
+Its divisional artillery remained in the line until 29 September, participated in the Battle of the Menin Road Ridge (20–26 September 1917) and advanced to exposed positions on Frezenberg Ridge on 25 September.
+On 26 September it relieved the 66th (2nd East Lancashire) Division.
 The divisional artillery rejoined and it held the line at Nieuport.

-On 29 November 1917 it relieved the 25th Division and held the line at Givenchy on La Bassée sector.
+On 29 November 1917 it relieved the 25th Division and held the line at Givenchy on the La Bassée sector.
 It constructed fortifications according to the new British defensive doctrine of "defended localities" in anticipation of major German attack.
 Private Walter Mills of C Company, the 1/10th Manchesters, was posthumously awarded the Victoria Cross for actions at Red Dragon Crater, Givenchy on the night of 10 December 1917.

-It relieved by 55th (West Lancashire) Division on 15 February 1918.
-It was held in reserve and undertook training at Busnes – Burbure – Fouquieres area, forming part of the 1 Corps reserve and then the GHQ reserve from 1 March 1918.
+It was relieved by the 55th (West Lancashire) Division on 15 February 1918.
+It was held in reserve and undertook training at Busnes–Burbure–Fouquieres area, forming part of the I Corps reserve and then the GHQ reserve from 1 March 1918.